This is the featured image of the Discover Advanced Equalization and Dynamic Processing blog article.

 A tremendous variety of equalizer plugins are at our disposal.
-They are, without a doubt critical audio processors, which range from purely digital ones to replicas of old analog units.
-Over the past century, they found its use in music production, broadcasting, live setups, and so on.
-Check out the following tutorial to discover advanced equalization and dynamic processing.
+They are, without a doubt, critical audio processors, which range from purely digital ones to replicas of old analog units.
+Over the past century, they found its use in music production, broadcasting, live setups, etc. Check out the following tutorial to discover advanced equalization and dynamic processing.

 Fab Filter Pro-Q 3

-One of the best equalizer plugins that has ever hit the music software market is definitely the Fabfilter Pro-Q. Today, we are witnessing the release of the 3rd reincarnation, which possesses a lot of important functions.
-It can be considered as an EQ “Swiss army knife,” a multi-tool if you will, featuring a variety of handy attachments.
-It is so simple to use and is therefore adored by many audio engineers across the world.
+One of the best equalizer plugins that has ever hit the music software market is definitely the Fabfilter Pro-Q. Today, we are witnessing the release of the 3rd reincarnation, which possesses many essential functions.
+It can be considered an EQ "Swiss army knife," a multi-tool with various handy attachments.
+It is so simple to use and is therefore adored by many audio engineers worldwide.
 Pro-Q 3 is intuitive, and it sounds second to none.
-So in the next tutorial, I will guide you through its interface and functions, following by a couple of audio examples.
+So, in the following tutorial, I will guide you through its interface and functions, followed by a couple of audio examples.

 Auto Gain

-As usual, let’s start by loading it to a newly selected channel in the SoundBridge: DAW, where I added a drum loop.
-As you can see, the interface of the FabFilter Pro-Q 3 looks nice and straightforward, as usual.
-The first feature I wish to talk about is the “Auto-Gain” function highlighted in the picture below.
-This feature is handy since you don’t get fooled by the alternation of the volume level when you increase some of the bands for 6 or 7 dB.
-So it is beneficial for matching the output level.
+As usual, let's start by loading it to a newly selected channel in the SoundBridge: DAW, where I added a drum loop.
+As you can see, the interface of the FabFilter Pro-Q 3 looks friendly and straightforward, as usual.
+The first feature I wish to discuss is the "Auto-Gain" function highlighted in the picture below.
+This feature is handy since you don't get fooled by the alternation of the volume level when you increase some bands for 6 or 7 dB.
+So, it is beneficial for matching the output level.

 Dynamic EQ

 After that, you can pull up the range and make it work in expanding mode or pull down the range to make it work in compression mode.
-Besides this, the controls for the band switched to dynamic mode are changed.
-You can set the dynamic range by using the “Gain” knob.
+Besides this, the controls for the band are switched to dynamic mode.
+You can set the dynamic range by using the "Gain" knob.
 Also, you can drag the nod in the upper-frequency spectrum of the interface.
-Moving forward, the threshold is either set to automatic or can click on the “Auto” button, and a threshold fader will appear as shown in the picture below.
+Moving forward, the threshold is either set to automatic or click on the "Auto" button, and a threshold fader will appear, as shown in the picture below.

-Let’s hear the difference in the sound of the drum loop before applying dynamic EQ`ing and after.
+Let's hear the difference in the sound of the drum loop before and after applying dynamic EQ.

 ~Drum Loop without Dynamic EQ